-Birthday rapist given 14 year sentence
+Asylum seeker jailed for student rape

-An asylum seeker who lured a student to his house and raped her on her 18th birthday has been jailed.
+An asylum seeker who lured a student to his house and raped her before fleeing the country has been jailed.

 Mohamed Amin, 39, targeted his victim after she became separated from friends and dropped her phone down a drain during a night out in Cardiff in 2015.